AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/mod_roadrunner/cls_RoadRunner.rst

 .. staticmethod:: RoadRunner.getCopyright()
    :module: roadrunner

-   get the copyright string
+   Returns the copyright string

 .. method:: RoadRunner.getEE(reactionId, parameterId, steadyState=True)
    :module: roadrunner

    Retireve a single elasticity coefficient.
+For example

+   getEE ('J1', 'Vmax')

    :param str variable: The dependent variable of the coefficient, for example a flux or
                         species concentration.